Wrongful Death of an Animal Lawsuit

 - Property Damage.
-The owner of the injured cat or dog can sue under a property damage theory of liability.
-The interference with the property, in this case the pet, must be intentional or negligent.
-For example, if a dog was injured or killed by another dog, the owner of the injured dog must prove that the other owner had prior knowledge of the dog’s vicious tendencies and/or either negligently or intentionally failed to control the dog, thus causing the injury or death of your pet, or acted in a manner that negligently or intentionally injured your animal.
+If a pet has been injured or killed, the owner can sue under a property damage theory of liability.
+The owner must show proof that the damages were done intentionally or negligently.
+For example, if a dog was injured or killed by another dog, the owner of the injured dog must prove that the other owner had prior knowledge of the dog’s vicious tendencies.
+The injured dog’s owner could also prove that the other owner either negligently or intentionally failed to control the dog, thus causing the injury or death.

 - Fair Market Value.
-The owner of the injured pet can seek a reduction in the animal’s market value as damages.
-This means that the pet owner can be compensated for the difference between the animal’s market value prior to and after the injury.
+The owner of the injured pet can seek damages for the decrease in the animal’s market value.
+This means that the pet owner can receive compensation for the change in market value before and after the animal’s injury.
 Like any other property, the fair market value of a pet is the amount that it would bring if it were sold on the open market.
 The law protects expensive breeds of dogs, with rescue dogs’ value often being zero.